TiaAdam/VueTestApplication2-/README.md

 # VueTestApplication2
 Vue.js: Creating and Hosting a Full-Stack Site (Lynda courses)

-### Got up to a Creating Shopping Cart section and currently working on it.
+### Currently working on making Login.vue and Register.vue functional and combining it with TMDb API tutorial